 Pursuant to Article 14 par.
-4 of the Articles of Association, Mr. Cerek was appointed as a member of the Board of Directors of Philip Morris ČR a.s. by the other members of the Board of Directors on September 23, 2019 until the next General Meeting.
-On July 1, 2020 Mr. Cerek was elected as a member of the Board of Directors of Philip Morris ČR a.s. by the General Meeting of Shareholders performed outside the meeting (per rollam) for a period of three years.
+4 of the Articles of Association, Mr. Marques was appointed as a member of the Board of Directors of Philip Morris ČR a.s. by the other members of the Board of Directors on June 15, 2022, until the next General Meeting.

-In the previous five years, Mr. Cerek was and still is a member of the administrative, management or supervisory bodies or a partner of the following companies:
+In the previous five years, Mr. Marques was and still is a member of the administrative, management or supervisory bodies or a partner of the following companies: